Systemic Juvenile Idiopathic Arthritis

 These drugs, known as biologics, were once used only after other medications had been tried and failed.
 But because they can cause a dramatic improvement in some children with SJIA, some physicians now use biologics as a first-line therapy, avoiding corticosteroids and their side effects completely.

 Although medication is the mainstay of SJIA treatment, a regular exercise program is an important part of therapy, too.
 Exercise helps to build muscle strength, increase energy, and reduce pain.
-It can also help kids feel more confident about their physical abilities, provide an opportunity to interact with other children and help maintain joint function and flexibility.
+It can also help kids feel more confident about their physical abilities, provide opportunities to interact with other children and help maintain joint function and flexibility.

 Most kids can participate fully in physical activities and team sports when their symptoms are well controlled, but they may have to limit certain activities during disease flares.
 A rehabilitation or physical therapist will likely be part of a child's treatment team and can recommend the best activities.